Botspot/pi-apps/README.md

      "new" means that app is new from the repository. (in other words, it does not exist locally) "local" means that app does not exist on the repository.
      "updatable" means the repository's version and the local version don't match.
+     - `preload/` This directory is used by the `preload` script to improve Pi-Apps' launch time.
+       - `timestamps` This file stores timestamps for the most recently modified app, the most recently modified setting, and the most rencently modified status file.
+       If any of these entries don't match when `preload` is called, then the app list will be regenerated.
+       - `LIST` This file holds the app list.
+The entire file's contents is piped into the YAD dialog box.
      - `installed-packages/` This keeps track of any/all APT packages each app installed.
 This folder is written to from the `pkg-install` script.
      For example, if Pi Power Tools installs `xserver-xephyr` and `expect`, then the `installed-packages/Pi Power Tools` file will contain "xserver-xephyr expect".
      - `hidelist` This file contains app names that should be hidden from the app list. `template` should always be there.
 If your Pi runs TwisterOS, then `hidelist` will contain several more app names, like balenaEtcher, for example.